 COMMON PREVENTION TIPS:

 - Do not unconditionally trust Caller ID.
-Scammers can use Caller ID Spoofing to make their number look like any phone number including government phone numbers.
-More info http://crtc.gc.ca/eng/phone/telemarketing/identit.htm
+Scammers can use Caller ID Spoofing to make their number look like any phone number including Government agencies, police departments, well known businesses, and so on.
+For more information see: http://crtc.gc.ca/eng/phone/telemarketing/identit.htm

 - Remember you can stop any fraud by hanging up, not replying to the email, shutting your door and not providing them with personal information.